 2. Don’t wash your hair!

-Before you protest, calm down: it’s just for a couple of days leading up to your salon appointment.
+Before you protest, calm down.
+It’s just for a couple of days leading up to your salon appointment.
 This should replenish the natural oils on your scalp, protecting you against the harsh chemicals that will be used in your platinum blonde dye job.

 3. Go to a reputable salon.

-If it’s your first time to go for such a high-risk hair transformation, don’t skimp by trying to do it yourself–you might end up doing more harm than good.
+If it’s your first time to go for such a high-risk hair transformation, don’t scrimp by trying to do it yourself.
+You might end up doing more harm than good.
 A hairstylist who knows what they’re doing (and who won’t dare ruin their and their salon’s reputation) should be able to take your hair from dark to light properly.
 If you don’t have a go-to salon yet, lurk on beauty forums and read reviews to discover the best colorists and hairstylists in your area.